Shuja1401/BuildingBlocks/KnowledgeHub/loops/basics.md

 ## continue
 This statement will skip the remaining line of codes inside the loop and move the cursor to the beginning of the next iteration.
+Use continue only if you have more code below in the loop that you want to skip.